 - An abnormality in foot structure (such as flat feet) that shifts your body weight improperly.

-- A tight calf muscle causing your Achilles tendon to excessively pull on your heel bone and plantar fascia.
+- A tight calf muscle causes your Achilles tendon to excessively pull on your heel bone and plantar fascia.

 But you don’t have to just hobble around and endure the pain until it lessens.
-There are effective ways to get to the root of your heel pain and address it!
+There are effective ways to get to the root of your heel pain and address the problem.

 Unfortunately, there is no overnight miracle that will turn this around.
 It takes motivation (pain is a great motivator) and dedication to beat plantar fasciitis.

 The first step is to change the biomechanics.
 If you pass this test we can consider long-term control of the foot mechanics with custom orthotics.
 In addition to bad foot mechanics, there is the evil force of a tight Achilles tendon that needs to be dealt with.

 The Achilles is a significant problem.
 It takes years for this tendon to tighten up and it will take months to stretch it out.
 If your plantar fasciitis pain returns, it is most likely because of the Achilles tendon.
 This is where dedication comes in.
 Once symptoms are relieved it is easy to forget about all the hard work that got you better.
 If stretching stops, the pain comes back.

 I know this very well – I am a member of the Blue Block Club.
 (You know what that is if you are one of my patients).
 I will feel the agony of defeat (or the feet) if I fall off the wagon and fail to do my daily stretching.
 Yes, more bad news.
 Treating plantar fasciitis is like rolling a bowling ball uphill.
 It will need a little ongoing attention.
 If distracted, the problem will reoccur and we have to start at the bottom of the hill again, and again, and …